 Marker.io header

-Marker.io is often mentioned when talking about website feedback tools.
+Marker.io is often mentioned when talking about website feedback software.

-After you install their script on your client’s staging site, your team and clients can start submitting annotated website feedback without leaving the site.
+After you install their script on your client's staging site, a feedback button appears that lets your team and clients submit annotated website feedback without leaving the site.

-However, using this feature meant that our full team needed to have an account in Marker.io, which significantly increased the cost.
+However, using this feature means that your full team needed to have an account in Marker.io, which significantly increases the cost.

-I think Marker.io really shines for internal QA, especially with features like session replay.
-If you're looking for a tool to only submit feedback to your developers, Marker.io is the best.
+I think Marker.io really shines a bug tracking tool for internal QA, especially with features like session replay.
+If you're looking for a tool to submit feedback and bug reports to your developers, Marker.io is the best.

 Two things I didn't like are that Marker.io lacks video feedback.
 Some feedback and bugs are hard to explain using text, and being able to submit a short video recording would help a lot.